Unp1xelt/Locale-API/README.md

 ```

 </br>After that we create a method that replaces ``{0}`` and ``{1}`` with the
-required Materials to open the lootbox in the locale the player is using.
+required Materials to open the special chest in the locale the player is using.
 ```java
 public void updateLore(Locale locale, ItemStack item) {
     ItemMeta meta = item.getItemMeta();